-Alarmed by the growing encroachment of whites settlers squatting on Native American lands, the Shawnee Chief Tecumseh calls on all Native peoples to unite and resist.
+Alarmed by the growing encroachment of whites settlers occupying Native American lands, the Shawnee Chief Tecumseh calls on all Native peoples to unite and resist.

 Born around 1768 near Springfield, Ohio, Tecumseh won early notice as a brave warrior.
 He fought in battles between the Shawnee and the white Kentuckians, who were invading the Ohio River Valley territory.
-After the Americans won several important battles in the mid-1790s, Tecumseh reluctantly relocated westward but remained an implacable foe of the white men and their ways.
+After the Americans won several important battles in the mid-1790s, Tecumseh reluctantly relocated westward but remained an implacable foe of the white settlers.

 By the early 19th century, many Shawnee and other Ohio Valley tribes were becoming increasingly dependent on trading with the Americans for guns, cloth, and metal goods.
 Tecumseh spoke out against such dependence and called for a return to traditional Native American ways.
 He was even more alarmed by the continuing encroachment of white settlers illegally settling on the already diminished government-recognized land holdings of the Shawnee and other tribes.
 The American government, however, was reluctant to take action against its own citizens to protect the rights of the Ohio Valley Indians.

 On this day in 1809, Tecumseh began a concerted campaign to persuade the tribes of the Old Northwest and Deep South to unite and resist.
-Together, Tecumseh argued, the various tribes had enough strength to stop the whites from taking further land.
+Together, Tecumseh argued, the various tribes had enough strength to stop the white settlers from taking further land.
 Heartened by this message of hope, Native Americans from as far away as Florida and Minnesota heeded Tecumseh’s call.
 By 1810, he had organized the Ohio Valley Confederacy, which united Native peoples from the Shawnee, Potawatomi, Kickapoo, Winnebago, Menominee, Ottawa and Wyandot nations.